favalot/genassist4j/README.md

 This project uses Spotless to format code.
 If you make any modifications, please remember to format the code.

 ## 5. Support
 Don’t hesitate to ask!
-[Open an is
+[Open an issue](https://github.com/favalot/genassist4j/issues) if you find a bug or need any help.